AnatolyUd/Requests-API/README.md

 About
 ---
-Provides ability to save request info to it and get list of recieved requests.
+Provides ability to save request info to it and get list of received requests.

 Requirements
 ---